 Through workshops, performances, lectures and directed groups, Selene has introduced movement and mind-body techniques to universities, hospitals, high schools, performing arts centers and psychospiritual growth centers throughout the U.S.A. and internationally.
 She has been adjunct faculty at Bastyr University and JFK University, associate core faculty at Sofia University (formerly the Institute of Transpersonal Psychology) and is a past president of the Santa Cruz Chapter of CAMFT (California Association of Marriage and Family Therapists).

-At Saybrook University, Selene teaches several courses in the Mind-Body Medicine graduate program in the College of Integrative Medicine & Health Sciences (CIMHS), and developed the course in Body-Oriented Approaches to Psychotherapy, and the 4-day Mind-Body-Spirit Integration seminar, which debuted in January 2017, for incoming graduate students in CIMHS.
+At Saybrook University, Selene teaches several courses in the Mind-Body Medicine graduate program in the College of Integrative Medicine & Health Sciences (CIMHS), and developed courses in Body-Oriented Approaches to Psychotherapy, Mind-Body-Spirit Applications in Psychotherapy, and the 4-day Mind-Body-Spirit Integration seminar, which debuted in January 2017, for incoming graduate students in CIMHS.